alda-lang/alda/doc/development-guide.md

     boot dev -a client -x "play --file /path/to/file.alda"

-If you'd prefer, you can do a development build, outputting the executables to a directory of your choice (I like to use `/tmp`), and use the outputted executable:
+Or, if you'd prefer, you can do a development build, outputting the executables to a directory of your choice (I like to use `/tmp`), and then use the outputted executable:

     boot build -o /tmp
     /tmp/alda play --file /path/to/file.alda